pingel-org/axle/axle-docs/src/main/mdoc/appendix/Author.md

 In April 2012 he co-founded Eddgy.
 In May 2013 he joined VigLink as Staff Software Engineer and later managed a team there.
 In September 2015 he became VP of Engineering at Ravel Law.
-In June 2017 Ravel Law was acquired by LexisNexis, where Adam is now the CTO of Global Platforms
+In June 2017 Ravel Law was acquired by LexisNexis, where he became a Sr. Director.
+In late 2019, he became the CTO of Global Platforms.
+In early 2022, he joined IBM's [Accelerated Science](https://research.ibm.com/teams/accelerated-discovery) team as a technical lead.

 For more background, see his accounts on: